JSON.stringify takes toJSON methods into consideration

 I was reading this great article on JSON

-by Valeri Karpov when I discovered something I didn't know before.
+by Valeri Karpov when I discovered something I didn't know.

 You can use JSON